 Lizz is active in her faith community where she has led book discussion groups on parenting and family issues.
 She has also volunteered with her alma mater and a number of arts organizations in Milwaukee.
 Lizz is firmly committed to the mission and life of Milwaukee Montessori School and she enjoys attending school events, seeing them as opportunities for a more casual, relaxed time to get to know the families of Milwaukee Montessori.
 She is married to Bruce Loder and they have two adult children, Kaity MMS '02 and Will MMS '05.

 Over twenty-five years ago, before joining the faculty at MMS, Kathy Maki worked in the summer recreation department at Milwaukee Public Schools teaching games, crafts, and group activities to four, five, and six-year olds.
 It was there that she discerned a love of teaching, and she went on to earn an Associate's Degree in Early Childhood Education from Milwaukee Area Technical College.
-Upon graduation, she began working at MMS in 1989 in the Stepping Stones program and has remained in the Toddler Program ever since.
+Upon graduation, she began working at MMS in 1989 in the Toddler Program and has remained in the Toddler Program ever since.
 Every day, she loves seeing the two- and three-year old children develop new skills and language, as well as build relationships with them through the years.

 Kathy and her husband, Chris, have two wonderful children, Alexandra, who is a MMS alum, and Jack.
 Kathy loves to travel with her family and hang out at home reading and playing with their yellow lab and orange tabby cat.